figuerom16/zjax/Readme.md

 ## Why not just use HTMX or Hotwire?

-HTMX and friends broke new ground implementing the idea of *declarative AJAX* to be *sprinkled into* the DOM as an alternative to *replacing* the DOM with a heavyweight SPA solution like React or Svelte.
-ZJAX implements the same functionality with **simpler syntax** *and* enables **client-side JavaScript** without adding Alpine or Stimulus.
+HTMX and friends broke new ground implementing the idea of *declarative AJAX* to be *sprinkled into* the DOM.
+ZJAX implements the same functionality with **simpler syntax** *and* also facilitates **client-side JavaScript** without adding Alpine or Stimulus.

 ## Getting started